Average Salary: $55,240

 Where you live also makes a difference; those who live in metropolitan areas have higher salaries to make up for the high cost of living.

 For those looking to work independently, be aware that it takes roughly three months to go through the insurance credentialing process.
 Before you strike out on your own, be sure that you wait a couple of months before quitting your day job.

 You'll also have to eat the cost (hopefully it's low-cal) if your patient decides not to show up.
 Basically, no-shows take up time that could have gone to another paying patient.
-In addition, you’ll also have to pay for everything that goes with having an office, like rent, lights and utility bills.
+You'll also have to pay for everything that goes with having an office, such as rent, lights, and utility bills.